 Adult volunteers and youth assistants arrive 15 minutes before the start of each service.
 Please sign in your child as instructed by the caregiver; should any problems occur, you will be notified through our in-house paging system.
 Please pick up your child within five minutes of the conclusion of worship.

-Registration opens August 1 and is ongoing throughout the program year.
+Registration is now open and is ongoing throughout the program year.
 Church membership is not required.

 Our nursery is a comfortable space with braided rugs, rocking chairs and cribs, as well as soft mats, interesting mirrors and shin-high baby climbers.